yl238/UW_ML_course/README.md

-# UW_ML_course
+# University of Washington Machine Learning Course
-University of Washington Machine Learning Course Notes
+This repository contains the notes and exercises of the four courses in the machine learning specialization.